mjopenglsdl/small3d/README.md

 Then, copy the file *libglfw3.a* from *build/src* to *small3d/deps/lib* and the *GLFW* directory from inside the archive's *include* directory to *small3d/deps/include*.

+#### Set up OGG and VORBIS

+Build the OGG library.
+First you need to edit its *configure* file.
+Replace the two occurrences of the string:

+`-install_name \$rpath/\$soname`

+with:

+`-install_name \$soname`

+Then execute:

+    ./configure
+    make

+Copy the *include/ogg* directory from the archive to *small3d/deps/include* and the *libogg.a* file from *src/.libs* to *small3d/deps/lib*.

+Then build the VORBIS library.
+The procedure is similar to that for OGG, but there are some differences.
+First, remove the *rpath* strings, as described above.
+Then, assuming that your small3d directory is in *Users/user/code* for example, execute:

+    export LIBS=-L/Users/user/code/small3d/deps/lib
+    export CFLAGS=-I/Users/user/code/small3d/deps/include

+And then:

+     ./configure --with-ogg=/Users/user/code/small3d/deps
+     make

+Copy the *include/vorbis* directory from the archive to *small3d/deps/include* and all the *.a* files from *lib/.libs* to *small3d/deps/lib*.

+#### Set up GLEW

+Build GLEW.
+You just need to execute:

+    make

+from inside its archive directory.
+Then copy the .a files from the *lib* directory to *small3d/deps/lib* and the *include/GL* directory to *small3d/deps/include*.

-#### Set up OGG, GLEW and Google Test
+#### Set up Google Test

-Build the OGG library, according to the instructions.
-Also, install it (with *sudo make install*).
-Build GLEW, Google Test and Vorbis according to the instructions provided in their distributions.
-Don't run *make install* on them.
-Copy the contents of their include directories to *small3d/deps/include*.
-Copy the .a files from the lib directory of GLEW, the .a files from the Google Test build, the .a files from the Vorbis build (from inside *lib/.libs*) to *small3d/deps/lib*.
+Here's a quick way to build Google Test.
+From inside its archive directory, execuke:

+    mkdir build
+    cd build
+    cmake ..
+    cmake --build .

+Then, copy the *googletest/include/gtest* directory to *small3d/deps/include* and the *.a* files from *build/googlemock/gtest* to *small3d/deps/lib*.

 #### Set up Portaudio